- Signs & Symptoms

 Are home remedies effective for a toothache?

-Above all, proper diagnosis and timely treatment by a dentist is strongly advised to effectively treat a toothache.
+Above all, proper diagnosis and timely treatment by a dentist are strongly advised to effectively treat a toothache.

 How is a toothache treated in pregnancy?